Inflectra/rapise-documentation/docs/Guide/scenarios.md

 }
 ```
 <!-- /* cSpell:enable */ -->
-If we want to break up this monolithic test into individual functions (called scenarios), simply highlight the test you want to extract (for example the Login steps):
+To break up this monolithic test into individual functions (scenarios), highlight the desired section (for example, the Login steps):

 ![scenarios_1](./img/scenarios1.png)

-Then right-click on the section and choose the option to **Extract User Scenario**:
+Then right-click on the section and choose **Extract User Scenario**:

 ![scenarios_2](./img/scenarios2.png)

-Now in the dialog box that appears, give the scenario a name (e.g. Login):
+In the dialog box that appears, give the scenario a name (e.g., 'Login'):

 ![scenarios\_3](./img/scenarios3.png)

 This will extract the highlighted section into its own scenario.

-In `Main.js` we get
+The `Main.js` file will be updated as follows:

 ```javascript
 function Test()